The site of the Sun-Canadian pipeline cleanup. Photo by Wilson Plain.

 Wilson’s own grandson died of leukemia, in connection to benzene, at the age of 13.

-Suncor did have a meeting with the people of Aamjiwnaang to discuss how they could become “better neighbours,” and it sounded quite civil according to Ada:
+Suncor did have a meeting with the people of Aamjiwnaang to discuss how they could become “better neighbors,” and it sounded quite civil according to Ada:

 “A lot of people came out.
-They were really happy that that many came out… when we had dinner they had somebody from Suncor at each table.
-Mike Plain [an Aamjiwnaang elder] did the opening prayer and told them a little bit about our culture, gave them a little teaching.
+They were really happy that so many came out… when we had dinner they had somebody from Suncor at each table.
+Mike Plain [an Aamjiwnaang elder] did the opening prayer and told them a little bit about our culture—gave them a little teaching.
 And we sat down to eat and they sat and talked to everybody.
 So you were able to talk and share whatever was bothering you, and they wrote it all down…”

 Black smoke spewing from the Nova plant.
 Photo by Randi Rogers.

-While there appears to be more pressure than ever on the Harper government for the way in which it handles the environmental relationship between the Canadian government and our First Nations peoples, more direct attention needs to be placed on the plight of the Aamjiwnaang, as this situation is obviously not improving fast enough.
+While writing stuff down is nice, as Ada and Wilson left the meeting that night a menacing black plume of smoke rose from the Nova plant in Corunna, a clear reminder that the problem was a long way from solved after their chat with Suncor.
+And while there appears to be more pressure than ever on Stephen Harper's government for the way in which it handles environmental relationship between the Canadian government and the First Nations peoples, more direct attention needs to be placed on the plight of the Aamjiwnaang, as this situation is obviously not improving fast enough.